10 steps to get your first customers

 Learn more about setting your website up for success.

 Assume that anyone considering your products and services will visit your website.
 Make a professional impression and ensure they can find the information they need to help them move forward.

-You should also set up or review your social media accounts and online listings (like your Google My Business page) to verify that the information is accurate and appealing.
+You should also set up or review your social media accounts and online listings (like your Google Business Profile) to verify that the information is accurate and appealing.
 Focus on creating a professional online presence.